DiamondLovesYou/rust-pnacl-hello-world/README.md

 # PNaCl says Hi with Rust

-A simple PNaCl app (in Rust!) that prints "Hello, world!" as an error on the browser's developer console.
+A simple PNaCl app (in Rust!) that prints "Hello, world!" on the browser's developer console.

 # Taste Testing